 Package Equipment

-The foundation of all Ring Alarm Systems is the Alarm Indoor Security Kit which includes a Base Stations, a keypad, one contact sensor, one motion sensor, and a range extender.
+The foundation of all Ring Alarm Systems is the Alarm Indoor Security Kit which includes Base Stations, a keypad, one contact sensor, one motion sensor, and a range extender.
 Beyond these, there are nearly endless options to add additional sensors and detectors, even video and two-way communication devices to build the home security system you need.

 Scout Alarm